Art, Architecture and Design

 1965: CBS Building (“Black Rock”) – NYC

 This is the former Caldwell mansion built in about 1904 by Columbus contractor George Caldwell.
 A very similar version of this house was built by Caldwell on the grounds of the 1904 St. Louis Worlds Fair.
-It became the worship home of North Christian church from 1956-1964 when their church building was finally completed.
+It became the worship home of North Christian church from 1956 until 1964 when their new church building was finally completed.
 It is now the site of a bank at the corner of 25th Street and Caldwell Boulevard.